ctrlcctrlv/QKeysOnScreen/README.md

 QKeysOnScreen shows the current keys you're pressing on the screen.
 It is QiPress / Keypose / KeyCastr for GNU/Linux.

+QKeysOnConsole does the same but on the current terminal.

 It uses PyQt5 for the GUI and evdev to read your keys, making it much better than `key-mon`.
 See "Comparison with key-mon" below.